February 27, 2026

 1. The Hanafi View (Haram)

-In the Hanafi school, all insects (except locusts) are considered Khabaith (repulsive/impure) and are therefore Haram (forbidden) to consume.
-Since E120 is essentially boiled insect juice, it is strictly forbidden.
+In the Hanafi school, all insects (with the strict exception of locusts) are considered Khabaith (repulsive or impure) and are therefore Haram (forbidden) to consume.
+Since E120 is essentially boiled insect extract, it is strictly forbidden.

 2. The Shafi’i and Hanbali View (Haram)

-The majority opinion in these schools also forbids eating insects (with the exception of locusts), classifying them as repulsive.
-Therefore, E120 is generally avoided.
+The majority opinion in the Shafi’i and Hanbali schools also forbids eating insects, classifying them as repulsive to human nature.
+Therefore, E120 is generally avoided and ruled as Haram.

 3. The Maliki View (Halal)